the-douglas/code-of-conduct/README.md

 - Misinformation meant to incite fear, hate, or prejudice
 - Misinformation that may cause harm to an individual's health
 - Hoaxes, phishing attempts, or manipulated content meant to cause harm

+*If you’re unsure whether your post is appropriate, consider whether you would post it at work.*